 If you know bass fishing, then you know Lake Fork.
 Twenty minutes outside of town, this 39-mile lake is full of Texas-sized bass.
 The largest fish caught in its waters weighed 18.18 pounds and remains the Texas record!
 So grab your buddies and have the ultimate battle to see who can catch the most behemoth bass.
 There are lots of friendly local guides, and we highly recommend Mike McFarland who can show you all the tricks.
-And thankfully, if you reel in more branches than bass, you can try fishing for Black and White Crappie, Sunfish, or any of the other legendary species that live here.
+And thankfully, if you reel in more branches than bass, there are plenty of other fish in the lake — no, really!
+Try fishing for Black and White Crappie or Sunfish.